The Behavioural Insights Team website

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for.
 When it is no longer necessary to retain your personal data, it will be deleted.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 In some circumstances we will anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes, in which case we may use this information indefinitely without further notice to you.

-- Request access to your personal data: this enables you to receive a copy of the personal data we hold about you and to check we are lawfully processing it.
+- Request access to your personal data: this enables you to find out how and why we are using your personal data, and to receive a copy of the personal data we hold about you to check we are lawfully processing it.

 - Request correction of your personal data: this enables you to have any incomplete or inaccurate data we hold about you corrected.

 - Request erasure of your personal data: this enables you to ask us to delete or remove personal data where there is no good reason for us continuing to process it.

 - Object to processing of your personal data: you can object where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground as you feel it impacts on your fundamental rights and freedoms.
 You also have the right to object where we are processing your personal data for direct marketing purposes.

 - Request restriction of processing your personal data: this enables you to ask us to suspend the processing of your personal data if you contest its accuracy; our processing is unlawful (but you do not want your data erased); your personal data is no longer needed for the original purposes but is needed for legal claims; or you have objected to processing which is based on legitimate interest grounds.